-Whilst a look into the future of branding is a very broad minefield and covers so many aspects, one could not begin to define what this year’s branding trends could hold.
-Instead, we should look at external factors that may influence the design of such brands and the tone of voice of that particular brand, with consideration to their overall narrative and need to continually develop and adapt to ever-changing situations, conversations, and market placement.
-For example, the movement towards a greener planet, with renewable energy and an overall need for change in terms of global warming, will have more of an impact on a company’s brand voice rather than one particular design trend.
+Whilst a look into the future of branding, it is a very broad minefield and covers so many aspects.
+I could not begin to define what this year’s branding trends could hold.
+Instead, we should look at external factors that may influence the graphic design trends of such brands and the tone of voice of that particular brand, with consideration to their overall narrative and need to continually develop and adapt to ever-changing situations, conversations, and market placement.
+For example, the movement towards a greener planet, with renewable energy and an overall need for change in terms of global warming, will have more of an impact on a company’s brand voice rather than one particular graphic design trend.
 I believe it is the external factors that will change a brand’s voice, and in turn, affect the design approach.

-A look into the trends of typography is very subjective, and I believe it is completely dependent on the specific campaign it will be used in.
+A look into the trends of typography is very subjective.
+I believe it is completely dependent on the specific campaign it will be used in.
 I see typography to be a bit like fashion.
-Trends and styles come and go, they get recycled.
-I believe typography is similar in the sense that in the past 3-4 years we have seen a surge in bold, blocky typefaces with crisp edging.
+Trends and styles get recycled as they come and go.
+I believe typography is similar because in the past 3-4 years we have seen a surge in bold, blocky typefaces with crisp edging.
 Certainly, in 2020, we are beginning to see a rise in the medium to bold sans serif fonts being used as titles, accompanied by a sans serif body copy.
 This will probably be popular over the next couple of years, and then there will be a shift to a new composition of fonts.
 This will then, in time, come around full-circle at some point, as it does with fashion.